CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.1.md

       ![](./media/finance1.5.png)

-   - Navigate back to sharepoint and search for **Human Resource** Sharepoint from the search bar and select it.
+   - Navigate back to sharepoint and search for **Human Resource** Sharepoint site from the search bar and select it.

       ![](./media/sharepoint-search.png)